jordyorel/orus-lang/docs/OUTSTANDING_COMPILER_AND_DIAGNOSTICS.md

 - Extend the diagnostic harness so failing tests assert on the aggregated error list, not just success/failure.

-### Legacy pipeline removal
+### Legacy pipeline removal ✅

-**Current issue.** `compileProgram` in `src/compiler/backend/compiler.c` remains a stub that always returns `true`, leaving the VM without bytecode when the new pipeline aborts early.
+**Resolution.** `compileProgram` now serves as a real adapter for the single-pass, multi-phase backend.
+The function generates the typed AST, builds a `CompilerContext`, executes the optimization and codegen passes, and streams the resulting bytecode/metadata into the VM chunk.
+Failure paths surface `ErrorReporter` diagnostics through the friendly formatter instead of returning success.

 **Implementation steps.**
-- Replace the stub with a thin adapter that builds a `CompilerContext` from the legacy AST, runs `compile_to_bytecode`, and injects the resulting chunk into the VM.
+- [x] Replace the stub with a thin adapter that builds a `CompilerContext` from the legacy AST, runs `compile_to_bytecode`, and injects the resulting chunk into the VM.
-- Remove call sites in `vm.c` that assume the legacy compiler is active, or gate them behind a runtime switch that defaults to the multi-pass pipeline.
+- [x] Remove call sites in `vm.c` that assume the legacy compiler is active, or gate them behind a runtime switch that defaults to the multi-pass pipeline.
-- When compilation fails, surface the aggregated diagnostics via the `ErrorReporter` instead of silently succeeding.
+- [x] When compilation fails, surface the aggregated diagnostics via the `ErrorReporter` instead of silently succeeding.

 **Testing.**
-- Add smoke tests in `tests/comprehensive/` that drive the full VM through the CLI entry points (`./orus program.orus`).
+- [ ] Add smoke tests in `tests/comprehensive/` that drive the full VM through the CLI entry points (`./orus program.orus`).
-- Ensure the interpreter exits with a non-zero status when compilation fails by adding shell-based harness checks in `tests/error_reporting/`.
+- [ ] Ensure the interpreter exits with a non-zero status when compilation fails by adding shell-based harness checks in `tests/error_reporting/`.
-- Run `make test` plus any targeted CLI integration scripts to confirm the VM now executes the bytecode produced by the new compiler.
+- [x] Run `make test` to confirm the VM executes the bytecode produced by the new compiler (CLI-driven smoke coverage remains tracked separately).

 ### Optimization pass depth (constant propagation)